From Heritage to Health Toolkit

 Below are links to two accredited eLearning courses developed through this project, and links to other resources – articles, websites, videos, poems, etc. that will expand your understanding of cultural aspects of health.
 These resources will also sensitize you to the wide diversity of cultural beliefs related to health and inspire new ways of working with patients.

 In a novel approach to cultural competency training, these two courses use illustrations from music, sculpture, painting, poetry, dance, hip-hop, and other art forms, and stories from folklorists of varying cultural backgrounds, to raise awareness of the need to employ cultural sensitivity in care delivery.
 The two accredited courses provide a practical “how to” set of guides, and offer participants continuing education credits.
-Over 5,000 healthcare professionals have taken the courses since they were launched in late October, 2019.

 Course #1, Concepts of Culturally Sensitive Care focuses on the underlying concepts of culturally sensitive care: cultural humility, knowledge of various cultures, narrative competency, and structural competency or system “savvy.”
 Concepts are presented in a compelling way, with videoclips, images, and stories that enliven and inspire the content.
 The course will take about 60 minutes to complete.